 Zambezi Expeditions: Our full report

-Zambezi Expeditions offers simple accommodation but luxury service in a fantastic setting.
-The overall feeling of the physical camp is reminiscent of colonial safari camps from a bygone era, although the real focus of the property is on the safari experience rather than overly stylish accommodation.
+The overall feeling of Zambezi Expeditions is reminiscent of colonial safari camps from a bygone era, although the real focus of the property is on the safari experience rather than overly stylish accommodation.
 That said, the setting when we stayed in October 2016 was fantastic, and you can expect high standards of service.

-With six simple tents Zambezi Expeditions is a small and personal camp.
-The tents are quite small compared to the rooms at other camps in the park (a necessity considering hey have to be taken down, moved, and stored at the end of each season), but they are tall enough to stand in, and have enough space to comfortably fit twin beds, and some small canvas wardrobes.
-The en-suite bathrooms are accessed through canvas flaps at the back of the tent and include a flush toilet, and an outdoor bucket shower that is filled up in the evening or on request.
-There is also a washbasin, for which hot water is provided in a thermos flask in the morning and evenings.
+With six simple tents, Zambezi Expeditions is a small and personal camp.
+The tents are quite compact compared to rooms at other camps in the park (a necessity considering that they are taken down, moved and stored at the end of each season), but they are tall enough to stand in, and have enough space to comfortably fit twin beds, and small canvas wardrobes.
+The en-suite bathrooms are accessed through canvas flaps at the back of the tent and include a flush toilet, and an outdoor bucket shower that is filled in the evening or on request.
+There is also a washbasin, for which hot water is provided in a Thermos flask in the morning and evening.

-The rooms are located either side of a simply but well furnished open-sided mess tent with views of the river.
+The tents are set either side of a simply but well-furnished open-sided mess tent with views of the river.
 Here you’ll find a dining table and small lounge area.
-The sides of the tent are open, allowing views of the river from a dining table and small lounge area.
-The overall feeling of the area is quite rustic, and very much feels like a moveable campsite.
-However, a well stocked bar and a large fridge do afford some luxuries, such as bottles of ice-cold Zambezi lager.
+The sides of this tent are open, allowing views of the river from a dining table and small lounge area.
+The overall feeling of the place is quite rustic, very much like a moveable campsite, but a well-stocked bar and a large fridge do afford some luxuries, such as bottles of ice-cold Zambezi lager.

-Activities at Zambezi Expeditions include canoeing in Canadian-style fiberglass canoes.
-Such trips will always be led by a fully qualified and experienced canoe guide, and you can choose to held paddle, or just enjoy a leisurely float downstream.
-On our last visit in October 2016 we were able to get incredibly close to an elephant grazing on one of the many islands in the middle of the Zambezi, before stopping in a shallow section downstream for sundowner drinks.
-While a trip down the Zambezi can be a very quite and relaxing experience, it’s important to note that the river is home to a large number of hippos, and some large crocodiles, some of which you can end up having close encounters with.
+Activities at Zambezi Expeditions include canoeing in Canadian-style fibreglass canoes.
+Such trips are always led by a fully qualified and experienced canoe guide, and you can choose to held paddle, or just enjoy a leisurely float downstream.
+On our last visit we were able to get incredibly close to an elephant grazing on one of the many islands in the middle of the Zambezi, before stopping in a shallow section downstream for sundowner drinks.
+While a trip down the Zambezi can be a very quiet and relaxing experience, it’s important to note that the river is home to a large number of hippos, and some big crocodiles, with close encounters a regular occurrence.
 Canoeing here isn’t for the faint of heart.

-Game-drives from the camp and walking safaris are also possible from camp, although these are often combined, so you could find yourself jumping out of your vehicle with an armed guide to follow lion tracks, or approach some of the well-known elephants in the area, sometimes to within ten metres – a real testament to the quality of the guides in the camp.
+Game drives and walking safaris are also possible from camp, although these are often combined, so you could find yourself jumping out of your vehicle with an armed guide to follow lion tracks, or to approach some of the well-known elephants in the area, sometimes to within ten metres – a real testament to the quality of the guides in the camp.

-On our last trip to Zambezi Expeditions the camp was located in front of a shallow channel of the Zambezi.
+On our visit the camp was set up in front of a shallow channel of the Zambezi.
 After this section of the river had been carefully checked for crocodiles and hippos we took an afternoon swim, providing a very welcome respite from the October heat.

-Ideal length of stay: There is a minimum of 2 nights stay at Zambezi Expeditions.
-We would suggest a two night stay combined with a further two nights at Kanga Bush Camp, or three to four nights just at Zambezi Expeditions.
+- There is a minimum stay of two nights at Zambezi Expeditions.
+We would suggest either a two-night stay combined with a further two nights at Kanga Bush Camp, or three–four nights just at Zambezi Expeditions.

-Directions: Flights from Victoria Falls (2 hours), Hwange National Park (2 hours) or Harare (1 hour) into Mana Pools can be arranged and from there it's a game-drive to camp.
+- Flights from Victoria Falls (2 hours), Hwange National Park (2 hours) or Harare (1 hour) into Mana Pools can be arranged and from there it's a game-drive to camp.

 Food & drink

-Food quality: On our first visit to Zambezi Expeditions in 2016 we found the food to be varied, delicious and filling.
+- On our first visit to Zambezi Expeditions in October 2016 we found the food to be varied, delicious and filling.

 A light continental breakfast is offered around the campfire before the first activity of the day.
 This usually consists of hot porridge, cereal, fruit and toast.

-Lunch is served on return from the morning activity, usually around 11:30.
-We were served a buffet of slow cooked spare ribs, potato salad, green salad, and freshly baked bread, with a refreshing fruit salad for dessert.
+Lunch is usually around 11.30am, on your return from the morning activity.
+We were served a buffet of slow-cooked spare ribs, potato salad, green salad, and freshly baked bread, with a refreshing fruit salad for dessert.

-Before the afternoon activity high tea is served in the main tent, where you will find a sweet and savory snack, and a large jug of iced tea.
+Before the afternoon activity, there is high tea in the main tent, where you will find a sweet and savoury snack, and a large jug of iced tea.

-Dinner is served around 19:30, and is usually a three-course meal.
-On our last visit though we enjoyed a buffet of chicken curry, vegetable curry, rice and poppadums, with an array of homemade pickles and chutneys.
+Dinner is served around 7.30pm, and is usually a three-course meal.
+On our visit, though, we enjoyed a buffet of chicken curry, vegetable curry, rice and popadums, with an array of homemade pickles and chutneys.
 We then had a slice of very tasty lemon tart for dessert.

-Power supply notes: The camp aims to run entirely on solar, but they do have a generator back-up.
-There are electric lights in the rooms, but no plug sockets for charging electronics.
-There is a charging point in the main tent.
+- The camp aims to run entirely on solar, but they do have a back-up generator.
+There are electric lights in the tents, but no plug sockets.
+To charge electronics, guests need to use the charging point in the main tent.

-Communications: There is no WiFi available in the main camp, but it is available in the camp’s small office, where it can be used by guests in an emergency.
-Depending on the camps exact location there can be sporadic mobile signal.
+- There is no WiFi in the main camp, but it is available in the camp’s small office, where it can be used by guests in an emergency.
+Depending on the camp’s exact location there can be a sporadic cellphone signal.

-Water supply notes: The camps water is pumped from the Zambezi River and filtered multiple times.
-Bottled of filtered water are provided in the rooms and in the main area.
+- The camp’s water is pumped from the Zambezi River and filtered multiple times.
+Toilets are flush, and there are bucket showers.

 Health & safety